 IMSI Staffing Private Limited (the "Company") is an IT staffing Company was incorporated on July 24, 2018.
-Persuant to the scheme of demerger approved by the NCLT on July 9,2019, the staffing division of IMSI India Pvt Ltd (Demerged company) was deemed to be transferred to the company on going concern basis we f the appointed date ie April 1, 2018
+Pursuant to the scheme of demerger approved by the NCLT on July 9,2019, the staffing division of IMSI India Pvt Ltd (Demerged company) was deemed to be transferred to the company on going concern basis w.e.f the appointed date i.e April 1, 2018.

-During the year, 93 76% of the Company's share was acquired by TeamLease Services Limited Pursuant to such acquisition the company is a subsidiary of TeamLease Services Limited(Holding Company).
-The holding Company is listed in NSE and BSE listed entity.
-The standalone financial statements are approved by the board of directors and authorized for issue in accordance with a resolution of the directors on June 6, 2020
+The Company is a subsidiary of TeamLease Services Limited (Holding Company) which holds 93.76% of share capital in the Company.
+The holding Company is listed in NSE and BSE.

+The standalone financial statements are approved by the board of directors and authorized for issue in accordance with a resolution of the directors on 26.05.2021

-Basis of preparation
+2 Basis of preparation